 The Challenge of Influencer Marketing

 Choosing the right partner is not easy.
-The same goes to influencer marketing.
-You cannot do it by a simple keyword search or by just picking among the best candidates of known-influencers.
+The same goes for influencer marketing.
+You cannot do it by a simple keyword search or by just picking among the best candidates of known influencers.
 If you are new to investing in this type of marketing, take it slow and evaluate which influencers and channels generate the biggest impact.
 While the influencer marketing model can do a lot to your brand exposure and trust, it only yields the best and most noticeable results with the right strategy.

 Let’s take a trip down the memory lane of influencer marketing gone wrong so that you become mindful of the things to avoid with this marketing strategy.

 In 2016, American television personality and entrepreneur, Scott Disick, accidentally posted the instructions sent by the sponsoring company in his Instagram account; thereby removing the mystique of his endorsement.
 You can consider this as a personal mistake but whenever you reach out to influencers, don’t give them a script to follow.
 Give them ideas and let them handle how they should present it to their audience.
 The same thing happened to Naomi Campbell.

 Moreover, always be mindful of the images or people that you used in or with a product.
 You would not want to get called out by the owners or family members associated with any images, like the case of Kendall and Kylie Jenner when they unveiled a rock-themed shirt with the faces of famous rap and rock icons.
 The Internet may give you free access to a lot of materials but you cannot use most of its content for your own interests; especially if you do not ask permission.
 Be fully informed about the endorsement guidelines to avoid a lawsuit.